-ESG
+ESG and Other Financially Material Considerations

-The Trustee believes that ESG factors may have a material impact on investment risk and return outcomes, and that good stewardship can create and preserve value for companies and markets as a whole.
-The Trustee also recognises that long-term sustainability issues, particularly climate change, present risks and opportunities that may apply over the appropriate time horizon.
+The Trustee believes that financially material considerations, including ESG factors and the risks related to such factors, can contribute to the identification of both investment opportunities and financially material risks.
+Consequently, financially material considerations can have a material impact on investment risk and return outcomes.

+The Trustee also recognises that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration.